 Six Sigma is a lean methodology that is used to help businesses, companies, and organizations improve their processes, products, and services.
 Its main goals include eliminating defects and streamlining quality control in manufacturing processes so that the possibility of variance is very little or negligible.

 Although, Six Sigma is relatively a new concept if compared to Total Quality Management (TQM).
 However, I was not created to replace TQM.
 Both these methodologies get along very well in different business environments with their similarities and compatibilities.
-TQM might have taken over many companies for improving their product/service quality, Six Sigma is still considered a more suitable process for its sharper and
+TQM might have taken over many companies for improving their product/service quality, Six Sigma is still considered a more suitable process for its sharper.

 Total Quality Management

 Total Quality Management is generally associated with the deployment, maintenance, and development of organizational systems that are needed for various business processes.
-It is a strategic approach that focuses primarily upon maintaining existing quality standards and secondarily making incremental quality improvements.
+It is a strategic approach that focuses primarily on maintaining existing quality standards and secondarily making incremental quality improvements.
 In other words, it is a cultural initiative that has its main focus on establishing a culture of collaboration among different departments within an organization that share functionality for improving overall quality.

 Comparison of TQM and Six Sigma